 We want to tell people about our services and activities and believe that we have a legitimate interest to do so.
 We will use the contact details of individuals, representatives, case workers and organisations to send information about our services and events we hold from time to time.
 Again, this is because we have a legitimate interest in promoting our service, but we will always provide the individual receiving the message with the option to opt out of receiving our messages.

-We process the information of individuals we provide 121 support, to comply with OISC regulation.
+We process the information of individuals we provide one-to-one support, to comply with OISC regulation.

 We will only share personal data as is necessary to provide our services, or where disclosure is required or permitted by law.
 Examples of organisations who may require us to disclose your personal data are Government Bodies and Law Enforcement Agencies .